 This point actually ties in with the previous one.
 The job role can seem great, however, it won’t be great for long if you have to deal with a terrible manager.
 Let’s be honest, there are managers out there who can make the lives of their employees quite miserable.
 Often you can get a sense of the manager’s personality or character during the interview.

 For example, if the manager, whose team you will be joining, seems to be quite rude or asks very inappropriate questions, this might be a BIG red flag.
 In this case, it’s also important to observe a manager’s body language and whether they seemed quite disinterested or open.

 Essentially, a great manager can make a tough job rewarding, but a bad manager can make even a dream job unbearable.
 Especially since your direct manager will have the most influence on your day-to-day work life.

 The opportunity to learn and grow within your job role is vital for both your career and personal development.
 So, another thing to consider before you accept your new job role is whether there are any growth opportunities within the company.
 Is there room for you to develop new skills?
 And does the company offer any workshops or training schemes?
 A company worth working for is always willing to invest time and money in the progress and growth of their employees.

-I would personally choose a start-up company with great company culture and an OK salary any day over a job in a large organisation which will eventually leave me feeling miserable.
+I would personally choose a start-up company with great company culture and a good enough salary any day over a job in a larger organisation which will eventually leave me feeling miserable.
 In addition to that, you should also consider employee benefits and perks, such as insurance, retirement plans, holiday pay, sick bed pay, bonuses, commission, relocation costs etc.

 Did I miss anything?
 What are some of the things you consider before you say ‘Yes’ to a job offer?